It all started in August 2016 when...

 Why Highland Park Independent School District?

-The overall goal of STEAM education at a schools like Highland Park is not to create a school district of scientists and engineers, although increasing the number of students pursuing those career tracks is certainly a positive.
-Actually, the goal is to encourage an understanding of the interrelationships of academic disciplines and to create a STEAM-literate student body which will develop into a STEAM-literate workforce and electorate.
-Ultimately, the goal is to increase the competitiveness of the United States in the global economy.
+The overall goal of STEAM education in Highland Park ISD is not to create a school district of scientists and engineers, although increasing the number of students pursuing those career tracks is certainly a positive.
+Actually, the goal is to encourage an understanding of the interrelationships of academic disciplines and to create a STEAM-literate student body that will develop into a STEAM-literate workforce and electorate.